What is a Limited Liability Company?

 Though there are many advantages to LLC, there are disadvantages too.
 Let’s glance at them.

-- As we discussed earlier that the LLC may or may not require legal formalities and organized manner to run itself, not many would show a great interest in investing in the same.
-LLC might face many financial issues as investors look at the goodwill and but obviously their maximum and secured returns now and in future.
+- As discussed earlier, the LLC may or may not require legal formalities and an organized manner to run itself.
+Not many would show a great interest in investing in the same.
+LLC might face many financial issues as investors look at the goodwill and but obviously, their maximum and secured returns now and in the future.

-- Since there are different titles (manager, member, managing member, partner, chief executive, etc) used in LLC for different persons, there may arrive confusion.
-The chaos may be as to which persons are carrying which authority and who can enter into commitment or act on behalf of LLC.
+- Since there are different titles (manager, member, managing member, partner, chief executive, etc.) used in LLC for different persons, there may arrive confusion.
+The chaos may be as to which persons carry which authority and who can enter into commitment or act on behalf of LLC.

 - If the founder of the LLC wants to be a publically listed one, LLC is not suitable for him.